 Day 1 - [You will be collected from your hotel in Nairobi and transferred to the domestic Wilson airport for the scheduled safari-link flight to the Chyulu Hills].
 After a flight of about 50 minutes, arrive at the Chyulu airstrip.
-Met and driven about 20 minutes by game drive vehicle, to the lodge or to the first nights campsite.
-Shown to your rooms and settle in, then meet the managers of the lodge and / or Kim who looks after the horses, over lunch by the swimming pool.
+Met and driven about 20 minutes by game drive vehicle to the lodge.
+Shown to your rooms and settle in, then meet the managers of the lodge over lunch by the swimming pool.
 Lunch and a siesta before a short drive to the stables to meet the horses.
 A short assessment ride and a chance to ride out for a first view of the area.
 Dinner and overnight Ol Donyo Lodge.
 (L,D)